 Not always.
 If you see something that catches your eye, or a billboard advertising something that sparks your interest, or come across a historical road marker, or smell something delicious wafting from a nearby restaurant, by all means go!
 You might be disappointed but you might be pleasantly surprised!
 Don’t be afraid to follow your instincts and desires.
 They don’t call it the open road for nothing!

 I will admit it.
 Sometimes I totally and completely wear out my friends.
 I tend to forget that not everyone is as gung ho about seeing every inch of the planet as me.
 And sometimes they just aren’t quite as enthralled by seeing yet another giant fiberglass cow.
-But they should know by now what they are getting into when they hop into my car.
+(Even if they should know by now what they are getting into when they hop into my car…)

-My GPS has been a lifesaver when it comes to travelling.
+My GPS has been a lifesaver when it comes to travelling (check out all my road trip essentials here).
 Despite being an avid driver/walker I have absolutely no sense of direction.
 None.
 I get lost going to the grocery store let alone across the state!
 So my GPS is very good at getting me where I want to go…to a degree.
-A GPS doesn’t know the difference between a gravel road and a paved one.
+Sometimes a GPS doesn’t know the difference between a gravel road and a paved one.
 Or will turn you into a river.
 Or take you off a highway just to get right back on.
 And while sometimes the road less traveled is the best one to take, sometimes it is not.
-So use common sense while on the road if, say, you’d rather drive on a lit path than in pitch black.
+So use common sense while on the road if, say, you’d rather drive on a well-lit path than in pitch black.